jeastwest/pysami/README.md

   built files within
   > `(sami) ..\sami-mgr>npx ng build --prod --output-path C:\Users\user\ws-sami\pysami\src\static --watch --output-hashing none`

--- the npx command tells node to use the angular installed in the node_modules folder instead of a global one -- ng build is the standard angular build command
+The npx command tells node to use the angular installed in the node_modules folder instead of a global one -- ng build is the standard angular build command
 -- --prod instructs the compiler to build a production version of the Angular app -- --output-path tells the compiler where to save the built files